Tongyang Broadcasting Company: Media consolidation

 5 minutes left, 5 minutes left...
 The remaining 5 minutes are too harsh.
 I wish it was 10 minutes.
 Can't 5 minutes be 10 minutes?
 Even if the Tongyang Broadcasting that you cherished disappears...
 We would be grateful if you could cherish the memories of Tongyang Broadcasting in your hearts for a long time.
 Ah, it's 4 minutes.
 Goodbye.
 Goodbye.
 This is TBC Tongyang Broadcasting.
 This is TBC Tongyang Broadcasting, your station.
 Stay safe and healthy until we meet again.
 I leave with the hope that your work will be accomplished as you wish and that God's protection will always be with you, the TBC family.
 I will also take off my headphones now.
 Thank you.
 Thank you.
 And I will now leave Tongyang Broadcasting, knowing that Studio 7 is a place with which I have become attached.
 Tongyang Broadcasting is now 3 minutes long.
 Lastly, I would like to inform you once again of Tongyang Broadcasting's call sign.
 Here it is… 639 kilohertz… HLKC… This is… Tongyang Broadcasting..."

-In November 1980, Tongyang Broadcasting was forced to merge with KBS at 00:00 on December 1, 1980, following the media consolidation measures carried out by Heo Mun-do after the 12.12 incident and the military forces came into power.
+In November 1980, Tongyang Broadcasting was forced to merge with KBS at 00:00 on December 1, 1980, following the media consolidation measures carried out by Heo Mun-do after the 12·12 coup and the military forces coming into power.
 TBC Radio was split into two with the AM frequency becoming KBS Radio 3 and the FM frequency became KBS 2FM, and TBC TV became KBS2.
-Tongyang Broadcasting disappeared.
+Tongyang Broadcasting subsequently came to an end.
 At the time of the merger and acquisition, Tongyang Broadcasting's assets amounted to 34 billion won.
-Dong-A Broadcasting's was about 4.2 billion won, and other broadcasts were less than 1 billion.
+Dong-A Broadcasting System's was about 4.2 billion won, and other broadcasters were less than 1 billion.
 Later, JoongAng Ilbo estimated the assets at the time to be 70 billion won.
 On the March 12, 2008 edition of MBC's The Knee-Drop Guru, host Heo Cham said, "Many singers cried during Tongyang Broadcasting's farewell broadcast, and it turned into a sea of tears.
 In particular, Lee Eun-ha cried during this broadcast, so she was suspended from appearing on radio for a while".

 Ahead of its closure, it was decided that its television programs were to be absorbed by KBS1.
 Its last radio news bulletin was delivered at 7pm on November 30, the broadcasts ended on AM during To You Who Forgot the Night and on FM during Melody of the Night Sky at midnight.
 TBC's television broadcasts ended at 11:30pm with the ending of Farewell From the TBC Family.